Skip to main content

 You can create a new Modelence project using the create-modelence-app command.

-npx create-modelence-app my-app
+npx create-modelence-app@latest my-app

 This command will create a new directory named my-app with the necessary files and folders for your project.